Human rights defenders & security

 Shelter City Initiative

-When Human Rights Defenders are severely being threatened because of their work, they can apply for a three-month temporary shelter in one of the six Dutch Shelter Cities: Amsterdam, The Hague, Middelburg, Maastricht, Nijmegen, Utrecht, Tilburg, Groningen, Haarlem, Deventer and Zwolle.
+When Human Rights Defenders are under intense pressure because of their work, they can apply for a three-month temporary shelter in one of the ten Dutch Shelter Cities: Amsterdam, The Hague, Middelburg, Maastricht, Nijmegen, Utrecht, Tilburg, Groningen, Haarlem, Deventer and Zwolle.
 In these eleven cities, about twenty Human Rights Defenders per year can be provided rest and respite.

-Throughout their stay in The Netherlands, the Human Rights Defenders may continue their work in safety.
-Furthermore, they are able to extend their network of civil society organisationsorganizations and political contacts within The Hague, Brussels and further.
-The Human Rights Defenders also follow trainings to strengthen their skills while increasing public awareness in the Shelter Cities by speaking about human rights and the work they do at public events and workshops.
+During their stay in The Netherlands, the Human Rights Defenders may continue their work safely.
+Furthermore, they are able to extend their network of civil society organisations and political contacts in The Hague, Brussels and further.
+The Human Rights Defenders also follow trainings to strengthen their skills and improve their safety, while increasing public awareness in the Shelter Cities by speaking about human rights and the work they do at public events and workshops.
 One of the main objectives is for Human Rights defenders to feel empowered to continue their work back home in a more efficient an secure way.

 Watch short videos featuring former Shelter City participants.